Focus Macomb Newsletter

 What will you miss most about working for Macomb County?

-What are you most proud of in your career with Macomb County?
+What are you most proud of during your career with Macomb County?

-On behalf of the Macomb Matters team, congratulations on your well-deserved retirement Dan!
+On behalf of the Macomb Matters team, congratulations to both John Cwikla and Chris Holcomb on a well-deserved retirement.

 Click here for a list of New Hires/Retirees